marlonrichert/zsh-hist/README.md

-Actions (required; mutually exclusive): d  delete: remove from history e  edit:   remove from history, modify & append as new f  fix:    remove from history & load into buffer l  list:   look, but do not touch r  reload: re-initialize entire history from file u  undo:   roll back to before last change
+Actions (required; mutually exclusive): d  delete: remove from history e  edit:   remove from history, then modify & append as new f  fix:    remove from history, then load into buffer l  list:   look, but do not touch r  reload: re-initialize entire history from file u  undo:   roll back to before last change in same session

 Selection (required for some actions; mutually exclusive): empty             last event